cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 #### Main

-This subtab views the latest report (for the previous day) of the Website monitoring tool.
+This subtab views the latest report (for the last 24 hours) of the Website monitoring tool.

 ![](/images/WebsiteMonitoringMain.png)

-Remember that report is created every 24 hours and all changes in configuration (the _Settings_ tab) or in the list of domains will be applied for the next 24 hours (from midnight).
+Report is regenerated each time the page is loaded, so all changes in configuration (the _Settings_ tab) or in the list of domains will be applied immediately.

 * **Total number of requests** - requests that were sent to all domains, existing on the servers
 * **Successful requests** - the number of requests for all domains with ![](/images/Code200.png)